johndoe31415/hsmwiz/README.md

     gencrt             Generate a self-signed certificate from a HSM-contained private key
     putcrt             Put a certificate on the smartcard

-Options vary from command to command.
-To receive further info, type
-    ./hsmwiz [command] --help
 ```

 Then, you can lookup individual help pages: